MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

 1. Choose the [relationship path](relationships.md) between entities that applies to a rule.
 Only attributes from the entities in the relationship can be used for rules.

 1. Manage rules and subrules.
 Change the position of a rule or delete it.
 When you have more than two rules in your segment, each rule is processed in the order they appear.
 For example: If your segment is composed of Rule1 UNION Rule2 INTERSECT Rule3 EXCEPT Rule4, then the results of Rule1 and Rule2 are united first.
-The result of that union is intersected with results of Rule3.Then the results of Rule4 are excluded from the result of the previous rules.
+The result of that union is intersected with results of Rule3.
+Then the results of Rule4 are excluded from the result of the previous rules.

 1. Add conditions and build the right level of nesting using subrules.